-My name is Liana T. Burghardt, and I am an evolutionary ecologist broadly interested in how the abiotic and biotic environment shapes the evolution of organisms (primarily plants and microbes).
+Liana is evolutionary ecologist broadly interested in how the environment shapes the evolution of organisms (primarily plants and microbes).
 In February of 2020, I’ll be starting my lab in the Plant Sciences Department at Penn State University!
 Currently, I am a postdoc at the University of Minnesota in the lab of Peter Tiffin.
 Formerly, I was a graduate student at Duke University in the lab of Kathleen Donohue and a postbac in Johanna Schmitt’s lab.
-Feel free to explore this website to get a feeling for the questions that fascinate me and the projects that my collaborators and I have undertaken to address these questions.
-If you would like more information or are interested in collaborating, feel free to contact me at: liana.burghardt at gmail dot com
+While in Minnesota, I’ve become an avid mountain biker and cross-country skier, participating in the 29K Korteloppet race in WI each year.
+Outside of work I also like to garden.
+If you would like more information or are interested in collaborating, feel free to contact me at: liana.burghardt at psu dot edu

 This is me, with my brilliant identical twin sister Karin.
 She is not actually in the lab, she is a assistant professor in the Entomology Department at the University of Maryland (check out her website!).
 She studies plant-insect interactions in natural and human-influenced systems.
 Don’t be confused at conferences.
 While not technically part of the lab, there will be joint the lab outings since her lab is only 3 hours away!